Anuj-Attri/Anuj-Attri/README.md

 ### Hi there 👋

-* I’m currently pursuing my M.S. in Computer Engineering @NYU-TANDON.
-* My domain of interest is Machine and Deep Learning, Microelectronics and Accelerated Computing.
+* My domain of interest is Machine and Deep Learning, LLMs and Accelerated Computing.
 * Reach me through: `anujattri01@gmail.com`